 Enjoy Portugal’s finest details with Commerzn’s Nordic Services lifestyle management + concierge for both business and pleasure.

-Our Nordic Services team provides the best living experience in Portugal for north european natives who are relocating our having a second home in our country.
+The best living experience in Portugal for north european natives

 We are capable of handling any situation concerning your life and assets in Portugal from overseeing home maintenance, renovations, legal paperwork, utilities, interior designers, landscapers and more.

 Moving to Portugal is easy with Commerzn Nordic Services.
 Come enjoy more than 2600 hours of sun per year, amazing food and the Atlantic Ocean.
 If you are a non-resident, you can also benefit from fiscal and tax perks.

 Our team has a passion for delivering exceptional service and is tightly focused on providing the highest level of service.

 No request is too big to handle, our multilingual team develops and cultivates relationships with preferred suppliers to assist in fulfilling and anticipating our clients’ needs.

 Christina Rebello de Andrade

 Born in Gothenburg and came to Portugal in 1983 to work.
 She has had her own business for 15 years in Lisbon, while representing and legalising Maxi/Cosi, Duo and Akta car seats for children.
 Importer of Swedish food items and has during the last 4 years been distributing Brazilian beachwear to the European market.

 är född i Göteborg och kom till Portugal 1983, för att arbeta.
 Hon har varit egen företagare under 15 år i Lissabon, där hon representerade och legaliserade Maxi-Cosi, Duo och Akta bilbarnstolar.
 Importör av svenska matvaror och har under de sista 4 åren arbetat med återförsäljning av brasilianska strandkläder till den europeiska marknaden.